Transitivity (grammar): Formal analysis

 English is unusually lax by comparison with other Indo-European languages in its rules on transitivity; what may appear to be a transitive verb can be used as an intransitive verb, and vice versa.
 Eat and read and many other verbs can be used either transitively or intransitively.
 Often there is a semantic difference between the intransitive and transitive forms of a verb: the water is boiling versus I boiled the water; the grapes grew versus I grew the grapes.
-In these examples, known as ergative verbs, the role of the subject differs between intransitive and transitive verbs.
+In these examples of ergativity, the role of the subject differs between the intransitive and transitive usages.

 Even though an intransitive verb may not take a direct object, it often may take an appropriate indirect object: